Economy of China: Housing and construction

+In 2010, China became the world's largest market for construction.
+It has remained the world's largest through at least 2024.
 The real estate industry is about 20% of the Chinese economy.
+As of 2023, real property accounts for 60% of Chinese household assets.
+Also as of 2023, China has the highest rate of home ownership in the world.
+90% of urban households own their home.

 Compared to other nations, investing in stock markets and other assets is harder due to currency controls within the country.
 As a result, many Chinese citizens own multiple properties, as they are one of the few ways in which it is comparatively easy to grow and preserve wealth.
-Due to this, many economists have speculated about a property bubble within the Chinese economy On 16 July 2020, the Wall Street Journal reported that the housing market within the Chinese economy had grown to US$52 trillion, eclipsing the US 2008 housing market before the Financial Crisis.
+Due to this, many economists have speculated about a property bubble within the Chinese economy.
+On 16 July 2020, the Wall Street Journal reported that the housing market within the Chinese economy had grown to US$52 trillion, eclipsing the US 2008 housing market before the 2008 financial crisis.

-Despite the possibility of a housing bubble, many people still choose to invest their assets in real estate market.
-On 19 December 2021, according to a report by McKinsey Global Institute, China's net worth reached $120 trillion in 2020 to overtake the U.S.'s $89 trillion as a red-hot real estate market drove up property value.